MastarCheeze/study-notes/computer-science/hardware.md

 #### CU

-- Coordinates all operations in CPU
+- Coordinates transfer of data & instructions in CPU
     - Transmits control signals to all components
         - Using [control bus](#control-bus)
 - Decodes instruction into machine code